LinhPhuong14/LinhPhuong14/README.md

 <h1 align="center">Hi there, I'm Nguyễn Phương Linh.</h1>

 - I had the opportunity to start college at 14, and started working at 16 years old.
-I am interested in data analytic as well as software development.
+I am interested in data analytics as well as software development.
 - Moreover, I also have experience in teaching and testing

 I am always open to new opportunities and challenges.